corda/token-sdk/design/design.md

 #### Stock

 Take a stock issued by MEGA CORP.
-It can be initially issued by MEGA CORP, they may then announce a divided, pay a dividend, perform a share split, etc. This should all be managed inside an `EvolvableTokenType` state.
-MEGA CORP is at liberty to define which ever properties and methods they deem necessary on the `EvolvableTokenType`.
+It can be initially issued by MEGA CORP, they may then announce a dividend, pay a dividend, perform a share split, etc. This should all be managed inside an `EvolvableTokenType` state.
+MEGA CORP is at liberty to define whichever properties and methods they deem necessary on the `EvolvableTokenType`.
 Only MEGA CORP has the capability of updating the `EvolvableTokenType`.

 Other parties on the Corda Network that hold MEGA CORP stock, use the `EvolvableTokenType` as reference data.
 It is likely that MEGA CORP would distribute the `EvolvableTokenType` updates via data distribution groups.
 Holders of MEGA CORP stock would subscribe to updates to ensure they have the most up-to-date version of the `EvolvableTokenType` which reflects all recent lifecycle events.